China:10 Amazing Places (including Travel Tips)

 Important information for train travel:

-- Access to the train platform is allowed about 5 minutes before the train arrival.
+• Access to the train platform is allowed about 5 minutes before the train’s arrival.

-- When the train arrives, you have about 1-2 minutes to board.
+• You have about 1-2 minutes to board when the train arrives.
 Yikes, you need to be quick.

-Shaolin Monastery is one of those lesser-known places to visit in China.
-Certainly unique as it is the training place of Kung Fu.
+Shaolin Monastery is one of the lesser-known places in China.
+It is certainly unique as it is the training place for Kung Fu.

-Maybe not be at the top of your bucket list of places to visit in China, but certainly worth considering a 2-day short break at Shaolin Temple, in Henan Province.
+It may not be at the top of your bucket list of places to visit in China, but it is worth considering a 2-day short break at Shaolin Temple in Henan Province.

-It’s certainly a talking point for any traveler.
+It’s certainly a talking point for any traveller.

-The Shaolin Temple dates to the 5th century and continues today to teach young boys, Shaolin Kung Fu, and Buddhism from the monks.
+The Shaolin Temple dates to the 5th century and continues today to teach young boys Shaolin Kung Fu and Buddhism to the monks.

 By staying at a Guesthouse, you can observe the daily routine of some of the 30,000 students in training.
-To witness the dedication of boys as young as 6 years old, each day practicing King Fu as well as completing their school lessons gives you a different perspective of daily life.
+Witnessing the dedication of boys as young as 6 years old each day practising King Fu and completing their school lessons gives you a different perspective on daily life.

-During your stay, you have the options of taking the Cable car to Song Shan mountain for a cliff walk to the Huang Zhai Temple.
+During your stay, you can take the Cable car to Song Shan Mountain for a cliff walk to the Huang Zhai Temple.
 Not for the faint-hearted.
-While the cable car is enjoyable, the cliff walk at times is very narrow.
-Even if the views are fantastic, just watch your step.
+While the cable car is enjoyable, the cliff walk is sometimes narrow.
+Even if the views are fantastic, watch your step.

 A day trip from Shaolin Monastery is the Longmen Grottoes to view over 100,000 Buddhas carved into the rocks during the North Wei dynasty.
-Very impressive to see the incredible carvings from centuries ago.
+It is very impressive to see the incredible carvings from centuries ago.

 Both the Shaolin Monastery and the Longmen Grottoes are listed as UNESCO sites.

-Take a train from Beijing or Xian to Zhengzhou city, then by bus to each place.
+Take a train from Beijing or Xian to Zhengzhou, then take a bus to each place.

-For a unique experience of China, book a Guesthouse stay at Shaolin Monastery.
+For a unique experience in China, book a guesthouse stay at Shaolin Monastery.

 Related Post: Five Best Things to See in Xian